awsdocs/aws-control-tower-guide/doc_source/elective-guardrails.md

 }
 ```

-## Disallow Access to IAM Users Without MFA<a name="disallow-access-mfa"></a>
+## Detect Whether MFA is Enabled for AWS IAM Users<a name="disallow-access-mfa"></a>

-Protects your account by requiring MFA for all IAM users in the account\.
-MFA adds an extra authentication code on top of a username and password\.
-This guardrail detects whether MFA is enabled\.
+This guardrail detects whether MFA is enabled for AWS IAMusers\.
+You can protect your account by requiring MFA for all AWS IAM users in the account\.
+MFA requires an additional authentication code after the user name and password are successful\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with elective guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.